1. Can you tell us a little about your book and yourself?

 I give it: 4.8/5 stars

 After searching for a book to review online, I found Kate's Blog(a blog with review requests from authors).
 I read the synopsis for Warriors on the Edge by Katie Bridges and fell in love with the description.
 Katie provided a copy of her novel free of charge, but everything from this point on is solely my opinion. ;)

 This novel was both unlike what I expected and anything I've every read before.
 I absolutely loved it.
 Bridges has found the perfect balance of plot and description, twisting and turning the story every second so that you can't look away and taking time to explore the worlds so clearly you can see it in your imagination perfectly.
-The time passage was realistic without feeling too slow or fast AND a plethora of full supporting characters!I am very much in love with books that have epic, original plots (like this one!!) and characters, supporting, main, and antagonists, that feel like they belong in your English class, not a novel.
+The passage of time was realistic without feeling too slow or fast AND the story still managed to feature a plethora of full supporting characters!I am very much in love with books that have epic, original plots (like this one!!) and characters-- supporting, main, and antagonists-- that feel like they belong in your English class, not a novel.
 This story had both.
 All the characters were real and developed.

-This story also felt pretty realistic, or at least romantically so, in certain regions. kids were obsessed with video games, especially after a year of being unable to pass the first level.
+This story also felt pretty realistic, or at least romantically so, in certain regions.
+Kids were obsessed with video games, especially after a year of being unable to pass the first level.
 Without spoiling, the huge increase of players felt brilliant and interesting, really helping to close up the novel.
-The psychology, however, such as the freelance teacher Miss Jade or the lack of school curriculum felt a little far out there, even to me.
+The psychology, however, demonstrated in characters such as the freelance teacher Miss Jade and the lack of school curriculum felt a little far out there, even to me.
 I'm not sure we as people will be able to evolve that far for a long, long time.